-We descended closer to the airport, and just before touching down, the crash alarms all began sounding.
+We descended closer to the airport, and just before touching down, the stall horn goes off.
 With a thud we hit the runway, bounced up and down a few times, and then coasted up the runway.
 We were safe.
 You know it is a crazy flight when all of the passengers on board applaud the pilots for a safe landing.

 Tyler and Kara said that they were not afraid during the flight.
 Of course, we did not clue them into our anxieties ahead of time, although I wonder if that really would have mattered for them.
 Tyler and Kara thought the entire experience was fun, especially flying on a very small airplane for their first time.